|

 10. unwieldy

-difficult to use or handle or manage because of size or weight or shape
+difficult to use or handle because of size or weight

 It seeks to make an increasingly unwieldy bloc more workable by putting in place a new voting system, which reflects countries’ population size, while reducing the number of areas where one country alone can block a proposal.